sequana/sequana_pipetools/README.rst

           * Move all modules related to pipelines from sequana into sequana_pipetools
 0.5.X     * feature removed in sequana to deal with adapter removal and
-            changes updated in the package (removed the 'design' option from the cutadapt rules and needed); add TrimmingOptions.
+            changes updated in the package (removed the *design* option from the cutadapt rules and needed); add TrimmingOptions.
 0.4.X     * add FeatureCounts options and slurm status utility 0.4.0     * stable version